-Man accused in accident that killed 4 children accepts deal
+Man accused in crash that killed 4 children accepts deal

 PORTLAND, Ore.
-(AP) - The man accused of hitting and killing a mother and four children while driving drunk has accepted a plea deal.
+(AP) - A man accused of hitting and killing a mother and four children while driving drunk has been found guilty.

+The Statesman Journal reports Favian Garcia of Gervais was scheduled to stand trial, but in a last-minute change elected Monday to sign a motion agreeing to a series of facts summarized by prosecutors.

-KATU reports that Favian Garcia was facing five counts of manslaughter, among other charges for the crash that happened north of Salem in October of 2017.
+Judge Sean Armstrong reviewed the facts and found Garcia guilty of five counts of first-degree manslaughter, DUI, reckless driving and criminal driving with a suspended license in the crash north of Salem in October 2017.

 Lizette Merano-Perez, 25, of Molalla, was heading into a corner on the highway when she crashed nearly head-on with Garcia, who was behind the wheel of an SUV.

-The crash killed Lizette and four children, identified by police as 8-year-old Ricardo Medrano-Contreras, 6-year-old Andrus Medrano-Contreras, 4-year-old Dayanara Medrano-Perez, and 2-year-old Angelina Vazquez-Crisp.
+The crash killed Lizette and children identified by police as 8-year-old Ricardo Medrano-Contreras, 6-year-old Andrus Medrano-Contreras, 4-year-old Dayanara Medrano-Perez, and 2-year-old Angelina Vazquez-Crisp.

 Court records show that Garcia had a blood alcohol level four times the legal limit.